Abdul Hadi Awang: Non-government organization

 He served as an officer for the Terengganu Islamic Foundation from 1977 to 1978, and at the same time as Terengganu Chief of Angkatan Belia Islam Malaysia (ABIM).

-In 1978, he began teaching at the Maahad Al-Ikhwan (Institute of Feed), a private school set up by a few young PAS youths in Mengadang Akar, Kuala Terengganu.
+In 1978, he began teaching at the Maahad Al-Ikhwan (Institut Berakan), a private school set up by a few young PAS youths in Mengadang Akar, Kuala Terengganu.

-In 1982, when ABIM's president, Datuk Seri Anwar Ibrahim left the organization and joined the United Malays National Organisation (UMNO), Abdul Hadi joined PAS with Ustaz Fadzil Noor and Datuk Nakhaie Ahmad.
+In 1982, when ABIM President, Anwar Ibrahim left the organization and joined the United Malays National Organisation (UMNO), Hadi joined PAS with Fadzil Noor and Nakhaie Ahmad.

-Along with these three, some of the ABIM leaders who joined PAS included: Tuan Haji Mohamad Sabu, Ustaz Abdul Ghani Shamsuddin, Datuk Paduka Husam Musa, Datuk Tuan Ibrahim Tuan Man, Ustaz Abu Bakar Chik, Ustaz Muhammad Mustafa and Datuk Mohammad Daud Iraqi.
+Along with these three, some of the ABIM leaders who joined PAS included Mohamad Sabu, Abdul Ghani Shamsuddin, Husam Musa, Tuan Ibrahim Tuan Man, Abu Bakar Chik, Muhamad Mustafa and Mohammad Daud Iraqi.

 Political career

 Early political career

 Hadi has been active in politics since 1964 when he was studying in high school.
 He has been entrusted as a branch secretary in the PAS village Rusila, Marang.

-In 1976, he was appointed Terengganu PAS youth chief and the Central PAS Youth Council Exco.
+In 1976, he was appointed Terengganu PAS Youth Chief and the Central PAS Youth Council Exco.
 In 1977, he was elected to the Central PAS Working Committee.
-In 1978, he was appointed acting vice president of the Central Center and later confirmed to the post in 1980.
-In 1983, he and Datuk Nakhaei Ahmad were once again elected as PAS vice presidents.
-In 1989, he was elected PAS deputy president after Dato' Fadzil Noor was elected president of PAS.
+In 1978, he was appointed acting Vice President of the Central Center and later confirmed to the post in 1980.
+In 1983, he and Nakhaei Ahmad were once again elected as PAS Vice Presidents.
+In 1989, he was elected PAS Deputy President after Fadzil Noor was elected as President of PAS.

-Following the death of Ustaz Fadzil Noor, he was appointed acting president of PAS in 2003.
-He became PAS president after being ratified at the convention in 2005.
+Following the death of Fadzil Noor, he was appointed Acting President of PAS in 2003.
+He officially became the PAS President after being ratified at the convention in 2005.

-An the 61st PAS Muktamar, he was challenged for the first time for the post of PAS president by Ustaz Ahmad Awang.
+An the 61st PAS Muktamar, he was challenged for the first time for the post of PAS President by Ahmad Awang.
 However, he managed to defeat his challenger with a majority of 695 votes.